Mathematics

 PREPARATION: Successful completion of Enriched Algebra A, Geometry A, and Algebra II A

 This course involves a review of the properties of the real number system and some properties of the complex number system.
-Properties of functions and relations are reinforced and the study of the algebraic, exponential, logarithmic and trigonometric functions is extended.
-Vectors are introduced.
+Properties of functions and relations are reinforced and the study of the algebraic, exponential, and trigonometric functions is extended.
+Preparation for Calculus A is the goal of this course.
 These concepts are reinforced through math modeling of real-world applications, the use of technology and performance assessments.

 PREPARATION: Successful completion of Algebra 1 R, Geometry R, and Algebra 2 R

 This course involves a review of real number systems.
-Properties of functions and relations are reviewed and expanded to include circular, trigonometric, algebraic, exponential and logarithmic functions.
+Properties of functions and relations are reviewed which include polynomials, piecewise functions, exponential & logarithmic functions followed by an expansive Trigonometric Unit.
 These concepts are reinforced through math modeling of real-world applications, technology and performance assessments.

 INTRODUCTION TO COLLEGE MATHEMATICS R: 12 5 credits

-PREPARATION: Successful completion of Algebra 2 R or Algebra 2 R/ICS
+PREPARATION: Successful completion of Algebra 2 R or Algebra 2 R/ICR

-PREPARATION: Successful completion of Geometry A or H, Functions H, and Pre-Calculus H
+PREPARATION: Successful completion of Geometry A or H, Algebra 2/Trigonometry H, and AP Calculus BC Part 1

 CALCULUS A: 12 5 credits